enghwa/ecommerce-shopfront-on-aws/2_SecondaryRegion/README.md

 use a “last writer wins” reconciliation between concurrent updates, where DynamoDB makes a best effort to determine the last writer.

-Follow the steps to create a global table of Book, Order, Cart form the Ireland to Singapore regions using the console. (screenshot)
+Follow the steps to create a global table of Book, Order, Cart form the Ireland to Singapore regions using the console.

 Go to DynampDB Ireland
 Select Books table - Global Tables tab - Add region - Select Singapore - Continue